john1506/ring-stash/README.md

-# RingStash
+# Ring Stash

 **Your Ring clips, your server.**

-RingStash is a Home Assistant custom integration that automatically downloads and stores Ring doorbell clips to your local Home Assistant server the moment they're ready.
+Ring Stash is a Home Assistant custom integration that automatically downloads and stores Ring doorbell clips to your local Home Assistant server the moment they're ready.
 Browse, filter, and watch footage from a built-in sidebar panel — no Ring app, no cloud dependency for playback.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=john1506&repository=ring-stash&category=integration)